 Just like humans, almost all the communication between the monkeys is non-verbal.
-Facial expression and body-language make up most of the communication between the snow monkeys.
-The snow monkeys do sometimes express themselves verbally by screaming or calling.
-The loudness and tone give the call the emotion.
-The yelling however, is often a signal of threat.
+Facial expression and body-language make up most of the communication between them, complemented by an array of vocal calls.

 There are plenty of quarrels between the monkeys.
 There is a definite ranking system which dictates what one’s place is in the monkey world but sometimes snow monkeys want to get ahead in the pecking order.
 Rising in rank and ascertaining authority over the other are the main reasons for fights between the Japanese macaques.

 The monkeys are naturally curious and introduction of any new object to the park will provoke considered investigation.

 So standby, anything new in the park is sure to be met with lots of prodding until its presence fades into the background and the young monkeys can start searching for their next entertainment.

 Why not book at tour!
 Operating all year round we are Nagano’s No.1 rated tour and charter operator!

 Awarded a 2019 TripAdvisor Travelers’ Choice Award for our 1-Day Snow Monkeys, Zenko-ji Temple & Sake Tour – recognised as one of the Top 10 Experiences in Japan – we operate a variety of group tours that combine a visit to the Jigokudani Monkey Park with other nearby attractions and experiences.

 We offer the local knowledge, support, and service that you need to get the most out of your adventure in Japan including private tours and charters to any destination in the region.
 Our drivers and vehicles are fully certified, allowing us to transport you to and from your preferred destinations, in combination with any activity that suits your interests and schedule.